THE POLITICS AND LAW OF INTERNATIONAL HUMAN RIGHTS (LSJ 320/Pol S 368)

-Service Learning: Students who sign up for this voluntary program work a few hours each week with a local human rights organization, thereby acquiring direct practical experience with the issues discussed in class.
-Choosing the service learning option is one way to satisfy the experiential learning requirement of the Human Rights Minor.
-You can access the service learning website at http://uw.edu/carlson .
+Community Engagement (optional): Students who sign up for this optional program work a few hours each week with a local human rights organization, thereby acquiring direct practical experience with the issues discussed in class.
+Choosing the community engagement option is one way to satisfy the experiential learning requirement of the Human Rights Minor.
+You can access the Community Engagement & Leadership Education website at http://cele.uw.edu/.

 Readings: Students are required to keep up with a full, though not unreasonable, schedule of readings.
 Reading assignments are keyed to lecture sessions, in which informed classroom discussion will play an integral role.
 (In other words, I expect you to be able to answer questions about the readings when called on to do so in lecture.)

 Texts: Most readings will be provided as Internet links or electronic PDFs.
 You have the option of assembling these as a printed course packet.
 In addition, two books are available for purchase.

 Minky Worden, ed., The Unfinished Revolution: Voices from the Global Fight for Women’s Rights (2012)

 Darren Byler, In the Camps: China’s High-Tech Penal Colony (2021)

 Recommended Texts: It may be convenient to purchase a printed collection of major international human rights documents.
 I recommend any of the following, which can be found and purchased online: 25+ Human Rights Documents (Columbia University, 2005); Blackstone’s International Human Rights Documents (Oxford University Press, 2012); Selected International Human Rights Instruments, ed.
 Weissbrodt et al. (LexisNexis or Anderson, various editions).